 I would suggest printing up two copies of that application, one to use as a rough copy, and one to use as a good copy.
 On your rough copy, use a highlighter to highlight any important information you need to remember such as deadlines, and all materials that must be included in the application package.

 Some of the requirements are easy to fulfill, others take more work, particularly if this is the first year you're applying to juried shows.
 If it's nowhere near the application deadline, that's great, start working on the application now so you you'll have plenty of time to put together a great application package.

-If you plan to take your own product photos, you need to make a really honest assessment of your ability to take photos; particularly if you're applying to a competitive category and/or top shows.
+If you're thinking about taking your own product photos, you need to make a really honest assessment of your ability to take photos; particularly if you're applying in a competitive category or to a competitive show.

 Are your images outstanding?